-As a nonprofit organization, you’re probably always on the lookout for new ways to secure revenue for your cause, and better ways to improve upon existing efforts.
-One of the most underutilized sources of nonprofit funding is corporate giving—and within that subcategory, corporate sponsorships can be a great way to go.
+As a nonprofit organization, you’re always on the lookout for new and improved ways to secure revenue for your cause.
+One of the most underutilized sources of nonprofit funding is corporate giving—and within that subcategory, corporate sponsorships can maximize your fundraising potential.

 But what exactly are the opportunities available, and how can your team go about securing corporate sponsorships to help fund your mission?
 This guide will provide you with everything you need to know by exploring the following key topics: